rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 <!-- RD #1262 -->
 #### **Q: I can no longer run `docker compose` after installing Rancher Desktop and uninstalling Docker Desktop, what happened?**

-**A:** The `docker compose` subcommand is bundled as part of a Docker Desktop installation and is removed when uninstalled.
-Future versions of Rancher Desktop will include and automatically `docker compose` for you, but until then you can install it using this procedure:
+**A:** The `docker-compose` utility is bundled as part of a Docker Desktop installation and is removed when uninstalled.
+Rancher Desktop version 1.1.0 and above comes bundled with `docker-compose` for you.
+If you don't see `docker-compose` available then please file a bug on [Github](https://github.com/rancher-sandbox/rancher-desktop/issues/new?assignees=&labels=kind%2Fbug&template=bug_report.yml).
+Also, the steps to manually install `docker-compose` is provided below for reference:

 For MacOS:
 ```shell